allsi89/exam-prep-repo/README.md

 I'm usually a very easy going person.
 I don't like conflicts.

-I need to change README.md again...
+I need to change README.md again...\

+changes... changes... where are the emoticons when I need them?

+Editing this file again